 Here are some of the reasons the holidays can feel so stressful and what you can do to address them.

-There are a lot of extra things that tend to need attention during the holidays and the end of the year.
-This can include fun things like holidays parties and not-so-fun things like year-end reports at work.
+A lot of extra things tend to need attention during the holidays and the end of the year.
+This can include fun things like holiday parties and not-so-fun things like year-end reports at work.
 You may feel like you're being pulled in a million different directions and just want a moment to relax.

 You invest a lot of time into trying to pull everything off and then don't enjoy it yourself because you're too busy trying to keep up with all of it.